How to add a Rive animation on Webflow (Ultimate Guide)

 Rive is a our go-to tool at Motion Gurus for creating animations.
 The main reasons to not use Lottie is because Rive files are tinier in comparison to Lottie files and because the Rive workflow is a joy.

-1. Host the Rive file
+1. Host the Rive on Webflow

 2. Embed a canvas element